 Pale or white timbers work beautifully with a white and pastel bedroom aesthetic, intensifying the brightness.
-Below, a cosy apricot and white colour scheme with pale timber furniture and white walls.
-There are lots of textural accents here: the fluffy throw, the woven lampshade, the lush bedroom plants.
-Pastel tones in the artwork help unify the space.
+Try a cosy apricot and white colour scheme with pale timber furniture and white walls.
+Don’t forget the textural accents: a fluffy throw, woven lampshade, and lush bedroom plants.
+If you hang art, try to find things with pastel tones to help unify the space.

 10. Pastel blue with mustard

-A pastel blue velvet bed is the hero piece here, offset with blush and mustard accents.
-Velvet beds are still on-trend—and maybe they are simply a classic.
+Have a blue bedhead?
+Offset it with blush and mustard accents.
+With a pastel colour scheme, soft textiles like velvet look the goods.
+Velvet bedheads are still on-trend and maybe they are simply a classic.
 What do you think?
 Are they a passing fad?
 Or do they possess both comfort and enduring style?
-Let me know in the comments below.
+Let me know in the comments below!

 11. Pastel blue tones

-Here’s a very simple, understated bedroom in a relaxed Scandi farmhouse style with a mix of pale blues and whites.
-I love the barely-there, white vintage light fittings, the Italian linen bedding and the wool rug and carpet, all of which fit perfectly with the white timber panelling.
+For a simple, understated bedroom in a relaxed Scandi farmhouse style, opt for a mix of pale blues and whites.
+Add barely-there, white vintage light fittings, French linen and a wool rug for a truly cosy and chic space.

 12. Blush rose and teal

 Whether your ideal bedroom style is minimalist and modern or eclectic and Boho, you can find a pastel shade that works perfectly.
-Here another blush Boho beauty that embraces the 3/4 painted wall trend.
-Having that extra block of white at the top of the pastel wall makes it brighter and makes the ceilings look higher.
+Apart from fully painted walls and half walls, there’s also the option of the ¾ painted wall.
+This gives you an extra block of white at the top of pastel paintwork, which makes it all appear brighter and the ceiling look higher.

-Pastels and plaids work really well together, creating a fresh, clean, farmhouse vibe.
-You’ll often see plaid bedding in blues and greens, but pastel purple tones also look the goods.
-Then, mix your purple-toned bedding with pale lemon sheets, purple and yellow are opposites on the colour charts so they make the perfect complementary colour pair.
+Pastels and plaids or checks work really well together, creating a fresh, clean, farmhouse vibe.
+You’ll often see plaid bedding in blues and greens, but pastel purple tones also look lovely.
+Then, mix your purple-toned bedding with pale lemon sheets.
+Purple and yellow are opposites on the colour charts so they make the perfect complementary colour pair.

 14. Apricot pastel bedroom

 A monochromatic scheme gives a harmonious, calming vibe.
-Below, a soothing pink colour scheme mixing dusty roses, apricots and oatmeal with the result being a calming pink sanctuary.
-Like most of the pastel bedrooms I have seen lately, this one features floorboards and a rug for warmth.
-But you can always add rugs if you have carpets too.
+Choose a soothing pink colour scheme mixing dusty roses, apricots and oatmeal.
+The result will be a calming pink sanctuary.
+Many of the most stunning pastel bedrooms I have seen feature floorboards plus a rug for warmth.
+There’s just something about pastels and timber.

 15. Pastels and darks

-If you favour a dark and dramatic bedroom, incorporating some pretty pastels will provide contrast as well as brighten it up and prevent it feeling too gloomy.
-Below an inviting pastel pink bed is a striking contrast to the charcoal wall while a matching pink table and a black chair are complemented by a simple pendant light.
+It doesn’t all have to be light and sunshiny though.
+Maybe you favour a dark and dramatic bedroom?
+Incorporating some pretty pastels will provide contrast as well as brighten it up and prevent it feeling gloomy.
+A lovely combo is a pastel pink bed in striking contrast to a charcoal wall.

 16. Peachy beachy Boho